centau/ecr/docs/api/Observer.md

 # Observer

-Observers are used to track component changes.

-The observer records changed components that can be iterated over and cleared at will.
+Observers are used to track component changes, and can be cleared at will.

 ## Methods